rayhinton/complexeigenmodel/README.md

-# complexeigenmodel - Bayesian hierarchical modeling of eigendecompositions of complex-valued data
+# complexeigenmodel - Estimating eigendecompositions of parameters for complex-valued data through Bayesian hierarchical modeling

 In collaboration with Dr. Scott Bruce, Dr. Jamshid Namdari, and Dr. Brani Vidakovic.